12 Facts About the South American Bushmaster

 Source: “Lachesis muta at Conduru State Park” by Paval Dodonov – CC BY 2.0

-In the regions where it lives, Lachesis muta contributes 4.5-7.5% of snake bites, with one inflated statistic being 17-35%.
+In the regions where they live, South American bushmasters contribute 4.5-7.5% of snake bites, possibly reaching 35% in the most bushmaster-heavy regions.
 But they also hold a friendlier record: being a rare snake to guard its freshly laid eggs.

-Mother bushmasters lay 16-19 eggs at once, usually in a mammal burrow.
-As the babies develop, fuelled by the nutritious yolk, the mother coils around her precious egg batch, frightening off predators by her menacing presence alone.
+Mother bushmasters lay 16-19 eggs at once, usually in an underground mammal burrow.
+As the babies develop, fueled by the nutritious yolk, the mother coils around her precious egg batch, frightening off predators by her menacing presence alone.
 While she stands watch, the mother bushmaster will barely eat.
 This caring nature was first spotted in 1910 by Bronx Zoo employee Raymond Ditmars (more on him soon).
 The moment the eggs hatch, the mother bushmaster slithers away, ready to seek new horizons.

-South American bushmasters are born with a rare feature: a neon-orange or yellow tail, designed to confuse hungry predators, possibly by mimicking other venomous creatures.
+South American bushmasters are born with a rare snake feature: a neon-orange, yellow or pinkish tail, which may be designed to confuse hungry predators.
 These Vegas-style colours fade by adulthood.
 Laying eggs itself is rare among vipers, most of which lay live young (including all rattlesnake species).
+In fact, the Lachesis bushmasters (4 members) are the only vipers in the entire western hemisphere to lay eggs.

 Raymond Ditmars was born in 1876, and eventually became one of the top herpetologists of the early 20th century.
 In his teenage years, he became particularly obsessed with the South American bushmaster, after unwisely ordering a crate of live snakes from Trinidad.
 An 8 foot bushmaster crawled out, and chased the teenage Ditmars all over his bedroom, until he finally deterred it with the hard whack of a broomstick.